Alice-Lesmes/AsymetricalAsteroids/README.md

 - Adding power to the engines increases the ship's speed
 <br/>

+Requirements:<br/>
+- Android phone
+- Wi-Fi/Network that allows to connect to newly hosted local servers
+- Some device to run Python for the server and game

 Dependencies:<br/>
 - Pygame: enter "pip install pygame" (no quotations)<br/>